tusen-ai/naive-ui/src/layout/demos/enUS/inverted.demo.md

 # Inverted

 Use `inverted` to add contrast.
-You can set the prop on header, footer and sider.
+You can set the prop on header, footer and aside.
 Usually used with menu.

 ```html
 <n-space vertical>